Samsung Rewards with Samsung Pay

 Last year Samsung introduced Samsung Rewards with Samsung Pay.
 Essentially it is a reward program where you earn points each time you use Samsung Pay.
 You earn 10 points each time you use it, no matter how much you charge.

 You can earn higher status if you use Samsung Pay enough each month.
 If you pay with Samsung Pay 30 or more times in a month, you achieve Platinum Status.
 Instead of earning 10 points per payment, you now earn 40 points.

 Points can then be exchanged for gift cards.
 A $50 Visa gift card costs 10,000 Samsung Rewards points.
 This is the best value available; although sometimes there are promotions that offer better redemption value.
 Samsung Reward points, then, are worth 0.5 cents each.
 That means as a Platinum, you earn $0.20 per purchase with your Samsung Pay phone.

 Samsung has been known to offer 2x or 4x bonus days.
-On those days, you are earning $0.80 per purchase.
+And on those days, you are earning $0.80 per purchase.

 Even better, since you are technically using your credit card, you are also earning credit card miles/points.

 A new credit card issued by US Bank is about to hit the market that will give you 3x points when using mobile pay (Samsung Pay included).
 This could be quite the money maker since Samsung Pay is accepted just about everywhere.
 However, Doctor of Credit reports that MST payments are excluded from this promotion when the card launches on May 2.
 I guess we will wait and see.